openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - The event should be self-descriptive and self-contained as much as possible.
 - The event should contain all the necessary information directly related to the event that took place.
+- Maintain the right granularity: not too fine-grained or too coarse to ensure that the event is useful for consumers.

 Event Payload
 *************